mooss/godefarig/README.md

 You will need boost installed in order to compile this program (last version should be fine).

 This program also uses glfw3.
-A source version is provided but I would advise installing it if possible.
+A source version is provided but I would recommend installing it via your package manager if possible.

 # Used libraries